fabkury/phea/README.md

 `devtools::install_github('fabkury/phea')`
 `library(phea)`

-To learn how to use, please see:
+### Learn how to use
+The materials below are meant to showcase Phea and teach how to use it.

  - https://www.youtube.com/watch?v=10GFtQREC0A: 30-minute video presentation (slides + voice) of Phea to the OHDSI Phenotype Development & Evaluation Working Group on January 27th, 2023.
 Explains what Phea is, shows examples, and teaches how to use.
  - [Computing body mass index](https://fabkury.github.io/phea/computing_bmi.html): A very brief look at how Phea works.